What is REDCap?

 - Occasional REDCap seminars offered by the Center for Research Informatics (CRI).

-If you need technical help with any of REDCap’s features, please contact REDCap Support.
+If you need technical help with any of REDCap’s features, please contact the REDCap Administrator and they can direct you to REDCap Support.

 All new databases are created by default in Development Mode.
 When in Development Mode the user should not enter any identified patient information.
 For testing purposes, use synthetic or fictional data.
 The CRI REDCap Administrator will periodically review contents of all projects in Development Mode to ensure compliance and move Development Mode projects, which appear to be collecting real data, into Production Mode.
 Users should move their projects to Production Mode prior to entering real data.
 Upon submitting a request to move a project to Production, the study team must agree to the terms and conditions outlined in the REDCap User Agreement and must provide a valid institutional IRB number, if applicable.
 After review and approval, the CRI REDCap Administrator will move the project to Production Mode and the study team will be able to collect real data.